amyv14/portfolio/bowow/README.md

 ## Overview

 BowWow Builder is a full-stack mobile application that allows users to create custom meal combinations from Yale’s Bow Wow dining hall, track their total cost, and share their creations with others.
-I designed and implemented this project as a final course project, building both the frontend and backend components and deploying the system on AWS.
+I collborated with one other teammate on this project and deployed the system on AWS.

 The app offers four main pages: